mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 The World-Wide Web is so widely used that some people think it is the entire Internet, but originally the Web was designed to use only text, and there are several text browsers for it still in use.
-Lynx (a pun on
-\"links\") remains popular among those who spend more time at the command line or inside Emacs than in a GUI.
+Lynx (a pun on "links") remains popular among those who spend more time at the command line or inside Emacs than in a GUI.

 A text browser can simply ignore any material marked with HTML tags that